hirve/py-linepath/README.md

 The addition for https://github.com/hirve/py-functional-mill to limit cut area by a shape, where the shape is a path from lines.

 ### Features
-- Creating an enclosed shape from path of lines.
+- Creating an enclosed shape from path of lines (polyline).
   ```python
   from geometry import EnclosedShape
   SRC_PATH = [ [ -20, -10 ], [ -10, 55 ], [ 70, 55 ], [ 75, -25 ] ]